-- Tier 1: Generic or Preferred Generic - Generic or brand drugs that are available at the lowest cost share for this plan. - Tier 2: Preferred Brand - Generic or brand drugs that Humana offers at a lower cost than Tier 3 Non-Preferred Drug. - Tier 3: Non-Preferred Drug - Generic or brand drugs that Humana offered at a higher cost than Tier 2 Preferred Brand drugs. - Tier 4: Specialty - Some injectables and other higher-cost drugs.
+- Tier 1: Generic or Preferred Generic - Generic or brand drugs that are available at the lowest cost share for this plan. - Tier 2: Preferred Brand - Generic or brand drugs that Humana offers at a higher cost to you than Tier 1 Generic or Preferred drugs, and at a lower cost than Tier 3 Non-Preferred Brand drugs. - Tier 3: Non-Preferred Drug - Generic or brand drugs that Humana Group Medicare offers at a higher cost than Tier 2 Preferred Brand drugs. - Tier 4: Specialty - Some injectables and other higher-cost drugs.